-Our team is proud to be part of the Whau Wildlink, a group of people who are passionate about creating thriving green havens for native birds to nest in the Whau area.
-This supports the greater vision of the North-West Wildlink, a green corridor between the pest-free sanctuaries in the Hauraki Gulf in the North, and the Waitākere Ranges in the West.
+Our team is proud to be part of the Whau Wildlink, a network of groups and individuals who are passionate about creating thriving green havens for native birds to nest in the Whau area.
+It’s a place where organisers can find mutual support and advice for ecological restoration ideas and projects.
+The Whau Wildlink supports the greater vision of the North-West Wildlink, a green corridor between the pest-free sanctuaries in the Hauraki Gulf in the North, and the Waitākere Ranges in the West.

 Supported by the Whau Local Board.

 What happens when community groups come together to transform a neglected waterway in the heart of Kelston?

 We’re delighted to share an interactive StoryMap put together by our Nature intern Emma Bullock.
 She writes about an unassuming stream at Onewherowhero/Brains Park, and the surprises we found there.

 Dig deeper into stream health

 Stream monitoring happens as part of all our stream care projects, but we also provide opportunities to delve even deeper into research about our waterways.

 Te Hau o Te Whau is a project that seeks to understand the effect of micro and macro pollution on the Whau River, as well as the actions we can take to remedy it.
 We’re excited to be collaborating with local iwi Te Kawerau ā Maki, Auckland Council and the University of Auckland on this large-scale study.
 Find out more.